smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 under high-load conditions.
 They can also dynamically update SCONE rate advice in response to network load variations.

-The UPF can be configured to enforce a Maximum Bitrate (MBR) of traffic calculated across over an averaging window (default 2 seconds).
+The UPF can be configured to enforce a maximum available bitrate of traffic calculated across over an averaging window.
 The enforcement may be applied on different granularity, all traffic carried within a PDU session with default QoS, all traffic mapped to a specific QoS flow within a PDU session, or just the traffic of a specific application traffic flow mapped to a specific QoS flow.
-The restriction can be separated for upstream and downstream directions.
-By default, the throughput advice reflects the MBR value the UPF is configured for a particular SCONE-capable traffic flow.
+The restriction are usually separated for upstream and downstream directions.

 ### Dynamic Updates
 Mobile networks can enforce dynamic rate limits during active sessions,